jason-klein/vibeathon-2025p3/docs/mvp-plan.md

 - Show attached documents (filename + summary)
   - Click to download/view
 - Edit notes in-place (using Livewire for interactivity)
+- **Related Tasks Section:**
+  - Display list of tasks related to this appointment
+  - Show task description and completion status (checkbox)
+  - Allow marking tasks as complete/incomplete inline
+  - "Add Task" button to create a new task linked to this appointment
 - "Edit Appointment" button
 - "Delete Appointment" button (with confirmation)